|

 - presents closing arguments.

-- reports how anti-ID candidates were elected for eight of nine open Dover school
+reports how anti-ID candidates were elected for eight

-- relates the judge's decision finding
+relates the judge's decision finding both that members

-intelligent design into the classroom and that ID was not a scientific theory.
+that ID was not a scientific theory.

 - provides reactions to the trial.